aeriaframework/docs/docs/guide/getting-started.md

 ### Changing the default menu schema

 In order to change the navbar that appears in the dashboard to add or rearrange items you must add the `menuSchema` property inside `defineOptions()`.
-More information on how the menu can be customized can be seen at [/aeria-ui/menu-configuration](Menu configuration).
+More information on how the menu can be customized can be seen at [Menu configuration](/aeria-ui/menu-configuration).

 ::: code-group